weakish/docs-en/views/leanengine_plan.md

 In this documentation, you will learn how you can choose the plan that best fits your needs, as well as how you can manage your instances and use the group management function.

-LeanEngine is billed independently with the [Developer / Business plan](https://leancloud.app/pricing/).
+LeanEngine is billed independently regardless of whether you are using the [Developer or Business Plan](https://leancloud.app/pricing/).
-Upgrading to the Business plan or degrading to the Developer plan will not affect your LeanEngine cost.
+Upgrading to the Business Plan or degrading to the Developer Plan will not affect your LeanEngine cost.

 ## Standard Instances